What Floor Cracks Mean for Your Home

 Floor cracks in your concrete are often a sign of foundation settlement.
 As your foundation settles, a lot of pressure is put on your floor and can cause it to crack.
 Unfortunately, foundation settlement is a problem that will not go away on its own and will cause the floor cracks to get worse over time if left untreated.
 Not only will the cracks continue to grow, but it also leaves your home susceptible to structural and moisture problems.

-If you notice floor cracks in your concrete floors, contact us to schedule your free inspection!
+If you notice floor cracks in your concrete floors, contact our concrete floor repair team in Knoxville to schedule your free inspection!
 We are proud to be recognized as one of the most trusted companies throughout Tennessee, western North Carolina, and north Georgia, and we’re ready to help you!

 When Floor Cracks Become a Problem

 Most concrete floors will inevitably have some cracks that may be of no concern.
 As concrete cures, it shrinks and can cause hairline cracks to form in your floors.
 These types of cracks are typically harmless and shouldn’t cause any problems.
-Floor cracks become a problem when they continually grow and become larger than 1/8” wide, which is a common indicator or foundation settlement.
+Floor cracks and cracks in the basement of your home in Knoxville will become a problem when they continually grow and become larger than 1/8” wide, which is a common indicator or foundation settlement.

 What Causes Floors to Crack?